-Extremely wide medians were heavily planted with dense shade trees connecting the parks so users could travel throughout the system without leaving the park-like atmosphere.
-It was intended to be a relaxing experience with landscaped green spaces through populated, commercial, or industrialized areas.
+With extremely wide medians, parkways are heavily planted with dense shade trees connecting the parks so users could travel throughout the system without leaving the park-like atmosphere.
+Their intention to provide a relaxing experience with landscaped green spaces through populated, commercial, or industrialized areas.

 Bidwell Parkway was named after Daniel Davidson Bidwell (1819-1864).
 Before he volunteered for the Civil War in the 49th NYV, Daniel helped to organize the city’s first police force.
 He died on October 19th, 1864 at the battle of Cedar Creek, Virginia.
 He is buried in Forest Lawn Cemetery and there is a statue of him astride a horse in the center of Colonial Circle.